 Causes and risk factors of hip flexor pain?

-Sometimes it is difficult to find a specific cause of a type of hip flexor pain.
+Sometimes it’s difficult to find a specific cause of a type of hip flexor pain.
 You might be driving and whistling to work one day, and when you get out of your car, you feel a sharp pain near your groin and you have no idea why that happened.
-That pain may persist throughout the day and into the weekend, and you pray that it does not become chronic.
-Other times, the cause is more obvious, like when you fall while skiing or strain a muscle while you practice knee strikes in a krav maga class.

 Hip flexor strain